Kipsigis people: Generations

+Geopolitical organization

 Em or emet, was the highest recognized geographic division among the Kipsigis.
 It spans a geopolitical region demarcated as being a jurisdiction of the tribe and entitled to a decree of sovereignty.
 This unit was identifiable as a political institution but the main work of civil control and administration was done by the kokwotinwek (plural of kokwet).
 Linguistic evidence indicates that this form of societal organization dates back to their Southern Nilotic heritage.
 It is believed that the Southern Nilotes of two thousand years ago cooperated in loose supra-clan groupings, called *e:m.Kokwet was the most significant political and judicial unit among the Kipsigis.
 The governing body of each kokwet was its kok (village council).
 Kokwet denotes a geographic cluster of settlement similar in concept to a village.
 Kok elders were the local authority for arbitration and conflict resolution.